txjmp/j19data/API.md

 .getRelated( tblName, fld ) - get value from related record (join must have been executed first)
 &nbsp; &nbsp; &nbsp; &nbsp; if fld is not specified, reference to related j19Rec is returned
 .getChildren( tblName ) - returns array of rec indexes for specified child rec
+.getChanged() - return obj containing changed values {fldname:newValue}
+&nbsp; &nbsp; &nbsp; &nbsp; only call if, j19Rec.recChanged == true
-.clearChangedFlags( fld ) - clears rec and fld changed flags
+.clearChangedFlags( fld ) - clears recChanged and indiviual field changed flags
-&nbsp; &nbsp; &nbsp; &nbsp; fld (optional) - clear change flag just for this field
+&nbsp; &nbsp; &nbsp; &nbsp; fld (optional) - clear change flag for this field only

 ##Dataset Functions
 Following values are used for multiple functions.